sbb-design-systems/sbb-angular/src/angular-public/tooltip/tooltip.md

 The overlay has got the following characteristics:

-- It will open when the user click on the question icon.
+- It will open when the user clicks on the question icon.
 - It also includes a close.
 - it has got two states: visible or hidden.